What is tea

-For commercial production, farmers use large machine harvesters to “mow" the bushes to get the leaves.
+For commercial production, farmers use large machine harvesters to "mow" the bushes to get the leaves.
 This way of manufacturing is crushing, tearing, and curling the leaves into fine pieces.
 Merchants use "crush-tear-curl" primarily in the tea bag industry.
-These teas will brew very quickly and produce a bold, powerful cup of tea.
-When implementing such style, farmers don't necessarily pick the leaves by hand.
+These teas will brew very quickly and produce a bold, robust cup of tea.
+When doing this, farmers don't necessarily pick the leaves by hand.

 The Differences Between The Types of Tea

 As we already mentioned, all types of tea come from the same plant.
 So what makes them so incredibly different in appearance, taste, and smell?

-The most significant difference between the 5 types lies in the levels of oxidation/fermentation that the tea leaves go through and the processing.
-With white tea being the least processed, while pu-erh is the most processed as well as most oxidized.
+The most significant difference between the six tea types lies in the levels of oxidation/fermentation that the tea leaves go through during the processing.
+For example, white tea is the least processed, while black tea is the most oxidized.

 Let's take a look at a highly oxidized type like black tea.
-After farmers leave the leaves to wither for hours, they then roll them so they can crack, allowing for oxygen to react with their enzymes.
-This is how the oxidization process begins, gradually darkening the leaf.
+After farmers leave the leaves to wither for hours, they then roll them so they can crack, allowing their enzymes to start the oxidation.
+During this process, the leaf gradually darkens.

-Green tea, on the other hand, is immediately pan-fried or steamed after harvest to stop the oxidation process and preserve as much of the natural color and taste as possible.
-This is why it is usually a bright and vivid green color.
+Green tea, on the other hand, is immediately pan-fired or steamed after harvest to stop oxidation and preserve as much of the natural color and taste as possible.
+It is why it usually has a bright and vivid green-yellow color.

 The taste differs depending on the type, and even within one type, there can be so much variety.

 - Ripe Pu-erh: earthy, woody, sweet, mellow.